Three Ways TV Affects Your Health

 When you're engaged in an activity you enjoy, your brain produces dopamine — a chemical that promotes feelings of pleasure, excitement and happiness.
 The release of dopamine helps us feel good, and it results in a "high" similar to that induced by drugs and other substances with addictive qualities.
 Your brain craves more and more, and as long as you continue to binge, your brain produces dopamine.

 No wonder 73% of people surveyed by Netflix reported they have positive feelings when they binge watch.

 "Our behaviors and thoughts, when repeated over time, can become actual neural patterns and habits that are hard to break or change," says Northwestern Medicine Psychiatrist Danesh A. Alam, MD.

 And like other addictive behaviors, binge watching can create a pseudo-addiction to the show, explains Dr. Alam.

 As a result, marathon viewing can adversely affect your relationships, goals and commitments.
-You may struggle with controlling how much time you spend watching TV, or you may find that you need to continually increase the time you spend watching TV to experience the same degree of satisfaction.
+You may struggle to control how much time you spend watching TV, or you may find that you need to continually increase the time you spend watching TV to experience the same degree of satisfaction.
 You may become defensive, irritable or unreasonable when asked to stop, and you may even start lying to cover up your binging.

 Binge Watching Isolates You

-Binge Watching Interferes With Your ZZZZZs
+Binge Watching Interferes With Sleep

-Research shows that watching back-to-back episodes of your favorite show may excite your brain, and as a result, interferes with your ability to sleep.
+Research shows that watching back-to-back episodes of your favorite show may excite your brain, and as a result, interfere with your ability to sleep.
 Squeezing in just one more episode can cause you to stay up late at night, leaving you feeling tired and drained the next day.